pcesar-ramosh/fiscal_policy_informality/README.md

 ## 📖 Overview
 This repository contains the research project *“Fiscal Policy Effects on Wealth Distribution and Consumption under High Informality using a Heterogeneous-Agents Model”*, developed as part of our Master's thesis at the **Universidad Nacional de Ingeniería (UNI), Lima, Peru**.

-Our work builds on and extends the model proposed by **Galindo et al. (2024)**, incorporating consumption taxes and targeted transfers to analyze the distributional effects of fiscal policy in economies with high informality.
+Our work builds on and extends the model proposed by **Galindo et al. (2024)**, incorporating consumption and income taxes and targeted transfers to analyze the distributional effects of fiscal policy in economies with high informality.

 ## 👥 Authors
 Advisor: **Prof. Hamilton Galindo Gil, Ph.D.**